Picture of by Claire Mangion

 That’s what happens with anxiety when we only rely on coping.

-And that’s why you might feel like you’re doing everything right but still end up feeling overwhelmed.
+This is why you might feel like you’re doing everything “right” and still end up feeling stressed, anxious, or overwhelmed for no clear reason.

 So, what’s the difference between short-term and long-term strategies for anxiety?

-They’re like emotional first aid—important and necessary.
-But if you only use these, you might find yourself stuck in a cycle of temporary relief without real change.
+They’re like emotional first aid, important and necessary.
+But if you rely on them alone, you may stay stuck in a cycle of temporary relief, still asking why do I feel stressed and anxious for no reason?

 🌱 Long-term strategies, on the other hand, work at the root level to rewire your body’s response to stress and anxiety.
 These practices create lasting change over time by shifting your baseline from anxiety to calm.